anjackson/anjackson.github.io/_posts/2023-01-11-uk-web-archive-technical-update-winter-2022.md

 From the 12th of December onwards, the Document Harvester had stopped picking up GOV.UK documents properly.
 This appears to have stemmed from some edits carried out in W3ACT, where the Watched Target that covered the GOV.UK document publication service was merged with the main GOV.UK Target (which was not *Watched*).
 This meant the crawler was no longer looking for documents from GOV.UK.

-We made the GOV.UK Target into a Watched Target, and then cleared all the crawl logs since the 12th of December for re-processing.
+We made the GOV.UK Target into a Watched Target, and then cleared the relevant crawl logs for re-processing.
 Those logs have now been processed and the missed documents have been identified.

 We're looking at how this happened and will take steps to prevent this happening in the future.